 It’s easy to see why Seiko has such a huge following in the watch industry.
 With its different watch lines, Seiko has proved to the watch community that it is a brand to reckon with.
 Today, our review of the Seiko Turtle vs SKX compares two of Seiko’s most popular lines – the Prospex and the SKX line.

-So, if you know Seiko (if you don’t, that’s okay too), you’d know that these lines are quite different from each other.
-Although, generally, Seiko watches are quite affordable, the SKX line is particularly known to be value-priced, costing significantly less than the Prospex line.
+So, if you know Seiko, you’d know that these lines are quite different from each other.
+Although generally, Seiko watches are quite affordable, the SKX line is particularly known to be value-priced, costing significantly less than the Prospex line.

 As expected, therefore, the Seiko Turtle brings more sophistication to the table than the Seiko SKX.
 Nonetheless, we have to give it to Seiko as, though the Seiko SKX line is less sophisticated, quality is not in the question.